Bali Land Zoning Explained: 6 Key Areas to Watch

 property investment banner image

-As a property investor, it’s essential to ensure the land you’re considering is zoned for the type of property you want to build, whether a villa, hotel, or commercial space.
+Every property investor must ensure that the land they’re considering is zoned for the type of property they want to build—whether it’s a villa, hotel, or commercial space.

-Zoning in Bali helps maintain the balance between development and conservation by keeping certain areas strictly for agriculture while others are reserved for residential or industrial use.
+Zoning in Bali helps maintain the balance between development and conservation.
+These rules keep certain areas strictly for agriculture, while others are designated for residential, commercial, or industrial use.

 1. Yellow Zone Bali (Residential)